nsidc/earthaccess/paper/paper.md

 functionality.
 The library's unique contribution is the NASA-specific integration layer that binds these tools together.

+**Contribute upstream, don't accumulate.** When community discussions surface features that belong in a dependency, the project contributes that work upstream rather than absorbing it.
+Advanced CMR query capabilities were developed in `python-cmr` rather than duplicated in `earthaccess`, and aspects of DMR++ parsing and multi-file virtual dataset functionality were migrated to VirtualiZarr where they could benefit the wider community.
+This upstream-first discipline avoids scope creep, reduces maintenance burden, and strengthens the broader ecosystem that `earthaccess` depends on.

 **Location-transparent access.** The same user code works whether the computation runs in the cloud or on a local workstation.
 The library automatically selects the optimal access path without requiring code changes, reflecting the reality that researchers